Mafory Bangoura: Prison

 Bangoura's influence on people in Guinea and the French colonial government tried to smear her reputation.
-They accused her of sending an ant-French document to activists who were in prison.
+They accused her of sending an anti-French document to activists who were in prison.
 She was fined 70,000 francs and in July 1955 sent to prison.
-However, hundreds of women took to the streets demonstrating against this decision and she released after one month on 17 August.
+However, hundreds of women took to the streets demonstrating against this decision and she was released after one month on 17 August.

-In Government
+In government

 In post-independence Guinea, Bangoura held several government positions.
 She became a leader of the Democratic Party of Guinea (PDG) and a leading activist on women's rights in Guinea.
 She was elected as one of the seventeen members of the RDA-PDG's political bureau, where she represented women's issues.

-In 1968 she was elected as the first president of the Union Révolutionnaires des Femmes de Guinée.
-In 1971 she was appointed Minister for Social Affairs.
+In 1968, she was elected as the first president of the Union Révolutionnaires des Femmes de Guinée.
+In 1971, she was appointed Minister for Social Affairs.
 As well as representing people from Guinea on issues such as women's rights, Bangoura also shared representation of the geographical area of Conakry, Dubreka and Forecariah with colleagues - Lansana Beavogui and Saifoulaye Diallo.
 She was known by many as 'The President of the Women of Guinea'.

 Death

 Bangoura died in 1976 in Bucharest.
-Touré wrote a short biography of her, and description of her funeral later that year.
+Touré wrote a short biography of her and a description of her funeral later that year.